74 Tropical Islands

 The Whitsundays is located in north-eastern Australia, on Queensland’s central coast, approximately 1120km north of Brisbane and 630km south of Cairns.
 The Whitsundays comprises 74 magnificent islands, and the adjacent coast, centred around the coastal town of Airlie Beach.

 Road: With the Bruce Highway linking Queensland’s major coastal cities and towns, access to the Whitsundays is always easy by road.
 Major Coach Operators such as Greyhound Australia and Premier Motor Services include the Whitsunday region in their regular services.
 Coaches from Cairns, Brisbane, Sydney and Melbourne operate numerous times daily.

 Alternatively you can hire a car and enjoy the road trip to Airlie Beach, following the Bruce Highway you will find the turnoff just north of Proserpine.

 Air: Access to the Whitsundays has never been easier with two domestic airports operating within close proximity of Airlie Beach.
-Whitsunday Coast Airport (PPP) is approximately a 30 minute drive to Airlie Beach and is serviced by Virgin Australia, Alliance Airlines and Jetstar offering flights from Brisbane, Sydney and Melbourne daily.
+Whitsunday Coast Airport (PPP) is approximately a 30 minute drive to Airlie Beach and is serviced by Virgin Australia and Jetstar offering flights from Brisbane, Sydney and Melbourne daily.